 The biggest news in the testing world is that the SAT has gone digital.
 While some things are staying the same, much has changed.

-Are digital scores comparable to paper scores?
+Were students' digital scores similar to their past paper scores?

 Need more individualized advice?